Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 and Append in <body />

-, which will be inserted into <head />
+, which will be inserted into the <head />

 part and <body />